stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 date: 2019-09-11 15:20:58 +1000
 layout: blog
 title: "#stratapp is a consulting goldmine"
-sub_heading: 'Clients remain in full control.
-Consultants open up a whole new world.
-  The big opportunity is onselling, as #stratapp provides more insights than any other tech.'
+sub_heading: 'Consultants open up a whole new world.
+The big opportunity is onselling, as #stratapp provides more insights than any other tech.
+Of course, clients remain in full control. '
 video_id: ''
 banner_image: "/uploads/consulting goldmine.jpg"
 slug: consulting gold mine
 seo_title: "#stratapp is a consulting goldmine"
 seo_description: "#stratapp is a consulting goldmine.
-Clients remain in full control.
 Consultants open up a whole new world.
-The big opportunity is onselling, as #stratapp provides more insights than any other tech."
+The big opportunity is onselling, as #stratapp provides more insights than any other tech.
+Of course, clients remain in full control. "
 feature_image: "/uploads/consulting goldmine.jpg"

 ---